 With the enforcement of the HIPAA Omnibus Rule, business associates of covered entities are directly liable for compliance with certain requirements of the HIPAA Privacy and Security Rules.

 Prevalent can help address the third-party business associate requirements in HIPAA.
 For the purposes of this blog, however, we have summarized select HIPAA requirements and identified Prevalent Third-Party Risk Management Platform capabilities that demonstrate the breadth and value you can gain from our complete TPRM platform.
-For a complete listing of the HIPAA requirements and how Prevalent capabilities map directly into them, please be sure to download the white paper, Satisfying Compliance with Third-Party Risk Management Requirements.
+For a complete listing of the HIPAA requirements and how Prevalent capabilities map directly into them, please be sure to download the white paper, The Third-Party Risk Management Risk Management Compliance Handbook.

 To address HIPAA requirements, Prevalent:

-HIPAA requirements make it clear that risk assessments should be completed for covered entities and business associates to identify potential risks and vulnerabilities to the confidentiality, availability, and integrity of all PHI that an organization creates, receives, maintains or transmits.
+HIPAA risk assessment requirements make it clear that assessments should be completed for covered entities and business associates to identify potential risks and vulnerabilities to the confidentiality, availability, and integrity of all PHI that an organization creates, receives, maintains or transmits.

 Prevalent’s Third-Party Risk Management solution provides a complete framework for implementing management, auditing, and reporting related to third-party supplier and business associate risk.
-Contact us today for a demo to explain how or register to watch a recorded demo of these capabilities.
+Contact us today for a demo to see how.

 Next week’s blog examines the Federal Financial Institutions Examination Council (FFIEC) IT Examination Handbook.